chrishouse/chris-dot-house/_posts/2016-02-10-a-complete-guide-css-grid-layout.md

 		<div class="browser-support-info no">Not Supported</div>
 	</div>
 </section>

+<p>Aside from Microsoft, browser manufacturers appear to be holding off on letting Grid loose in the wild until the spec is fully cooked.
+This is a good thing, as it means we won't have to worry about learning multiple syntaxes.
+My intention with this guide is to present the Grid concepts as they exist in the very latest version of the specification.
+So I won't be covering the out of date IE syntax, and I'll do my best to update this guide regularly as the spec matures.</p>

 <p>It's only a matter of time before you can use Grid in production.
 But the time to learn it is now.</p>
 </div>